Classifying complements for Hopf algebras and Lie algebras: Preliminaries

-Furthermore, in this case the isomorphism of Hopf algebras $m_{E}: A \bowtie H \to E$ is also a left $A$-module map. \end{theorem}

 From now on, the matched pair constructed in \equref{deduc} will be called the \emph{canonical matched pair} associated to the factorization of $E$ through $A$ and $H$.
-We use this notation in order to distinguish this matched pair among other possible matched pairs $(A, H, \triangleright', \triangleleft')$ such that $A \bowtie' H \cong E$, where $A \bowtie' H$ is the bicrossed product associated to the matched pair $(A, H, \triangleright', \triangleleft')$.
 The following is just the formal dual of the notion of central map: